sdcnku/micropython/docs/reference/speed_python.rst

 constructor and use it in its I/O methods which will be called repeatedly.

 The MicroPython libraries typically provide support for pre-allocated buffers.
-For example, objects which support stream interface (e.g., file or UART) provide ``read()`` method which allocate new buffer for read data, but also a ``readinto()`` method to read data into an existing buffer.
+For example, objects which support the stream interface (e.g., file or UART) provide a ``read()`` method which allocates a new buffer for read data, but also a ``readinto()`` method to read data into an existing buffer.

 Floating Point
 ~~~~~~~~~~~~~~

 Some MicroPython ports allocate floating point numbers on heap.
 Some other ports
-may lack dedicated floating-point coprocessor, and perform arithmetic operations
+may lack a dedicated floating-point coprocessor (the OpenMV Cam has a dedicated floating-point coprocessor), and perform arithmetic operations
 on them in "software" at considerably lower speed than on integers.
 Where
 performance is important, use integer operations and restrict the use of floating
 point to sections of the code where performance is not paramount.
 For example,